 A cone beam CT creates a 3D view and cross-sections of the target area.
 The information it provides is critical for a number of situations.
-Our office utilizes this techno logy to aid in performing complex root canals or to search for the source of pain or infection.
+Our office utilizes this technology to aid in performing complex root canals or to search for the source of pain, infection or identified potential cracks.
 CBCT gives us the information we need about your condition before a dental procedure.
 It is not required for every case and is only taken when necessary.

 Dental cone beam CT emits less radiation and provides a more complete picture than CT and CAT scans.
 Hospital CTs work by taking a series of parallel X-ray images of the head, from top to bottom.
 That leaves gaps between each image, which have to be filled by the computer’s educated guesses, and that many X-rays come with a lot of radiation.